 Can you arrange airport transfer?

-We do not provide an airport transfer service, however if there is a significant group booking we are happy to arrange this.
+We do not provide an airport transfer service, however if there is a significant group booking we are happy to arrange this at additional cost.

 What will my timetable look like?

 Typically you will have 4 hours of study each day.
 Your teaching day will start at 10am, and usually finish at around 3pm but there are additional activities such as guest lectures to factor in.
 Timetables are only established shortly before the beginning of the course and are therefore not available in advance.

 This will be available online to download or print.
 A detailed timetable is not usually available prior to the start of the Summer School, but once you have paid for your tuition fees you will be sent our online handbook which includes the master timetable.

 How many people will be in lectures and classes?

 In previous years, our Summer School course enrolment ranged from 10 - 50 students per course.
 It depends on which course you plan to attend as some are more popular than others.